florenciacaromartinez/Bio2Py/README.md

       simulation_window,influent_window=Bio2Py.setting_the_environment()
 - Use Bio2Py funcions to automate simulation process in BioWin.

-The 'Bio2Py Test' folder contains a video titled 'Bio2Py Test and Usage' demonstrating these steps.
+The 'Bio2Py Test' folder contains a file titled 'Bio2Py Test and Usage video' with a video demonstrating these steps.

 Functions summary
 ---------------